PECM And Next-Gen Manufacturing

 Stent manufacturing is another example of medical device manufacturing challenges that PECM can alleviate; manufacturers are challenged with improving stents’ radial strength and corrosion resistance for biocompatibility, while simultaneously attempting to miniaturize parts.
 An important motivation for stent miniaturization is assisting cardiologists in treating smaller vessels that often can’t be treated with current stent technology during PCI (percutaneous coronary intervention).

-As the next generation of stents is researched and developed, especially drug-eluding stents, demand is expected to grow, and manufacturers will need a high-volume, scalable manufacturing process create components with smaller or thinner features, requirements that PECM can excel at.
+As the next generation of stents is researched and developed, especially drug-eluding stents, demand will steadily grow, and manufacturers will need a high-volume, scalable manufacturing process to create components with smaller or thinner features-- requirements PECM excels at.
 PECM may also be able to machine more complex geometries of stent or other intravascular devices while simultaneously finishing the product.

 The Future of Additive Manufacturing & PECM